dotnet-presentations/dotnetconf2019/README.md

 # .NET Conf 2019 "Event-in-a-Box"
 [![](Creative/EventInfo/dotNETConf_800x266_email_plain.png)](https://www.dotnetconf.net)
 ## September 23 - 25, 2019 [www.dotnetconf.net](https://www.dotnetconf.net)
 .NET Conf is a free, 3 day virtual developer event co-organized by the .NET community and Microsoft.
-This year, .NET Core 3.0 launches at .NET Conf!
-This repo contains creative and technical content for running a .NET Conf 2019 local event or watch party in your community as well as information on how to syndicate the broadcast on your own sites.
+This year, .NET Core 3.0 launched at .NET Conf!
+This repo contains creative and technical content for running a .NET Conf 2019 local event or watch party in your community.
+Thank you for your support!

 If you are intested in running a local event or watch party between Sept 23 and Oct 31, please make sure you let us know by filling out this survey: [www.surveymonkey.com/r/dotnetconf2019](https://www.surveymonkey.com/r/dotnetconf2019).
 We will advertize your event on [www.dotnetconf.net/local-events](https://www.dotnetconf.net/local-events).